 9. Lockdown Mode

 This is an ideal feature for situations where you are forced to unlock your phone with your fingerprint or face.
-Activating lockdown mode will ensure that your phone couldn’t be accessed without your explicit consent.
+Activating lockdown mode will ensure that your phone couldn’t be accessed in USA without your explicit consent.

 To enable this feature, search the word lockdown in your phone settings and make sure the toggle across it is set into the on position.

 Screen Pinning allows you to lock a single application to your phone.
 It will then require a password or fingerprint authentication to access anything else on the device in USA.